chhuang-one/sqxclib/README.md

 # sqxclib

-sqxclib is a library to convert data between C language and SQL (or JSON...etc).
-It provides ORM features and C++ wrapper.
+sqxclib is a library to convert data between C language and SQL, JSON, etc. It provides ORM features and C++ wrapper.
 Project site: [GitHub](https://github.com/chhuang-one/sqxclib), [Gitee](https://gitee.com/chhuang-one/sqxclib)

 ## Current features:

 * User can use C99 designated initializer or C++ aggregate initialization to define constant database table, column, and migration, this can reduce running time when making schema, see doc/[schema-builder-constant.md](doc/schema-builder-constant.md).
    You can also use C functions or C++ methods to do these dynamically.